gotoz/runq/README.md

 Extra storage can be added in the form of Qcow2 images, raw file images or regular block devices.
 Devices will be mounted automatically if they contain a supported filesytem and a mountpoint has been specified.
-Supported filesystems are ext2, ext3, ext4 and xfs.
+Supported filesystems are ext2, ext3, ext4, xfs and btrfs.

 The mount point must be prefixed with `/dev/disk` and one of the supported cache types (writeback, writethrough, none or unsafe).